rocuevas9511/AI_Prompts/CODING_CONVENTIONS.md

   4. Review and merge into `main`.
   5. Deploy `main`.
 * **Commit Messages**: Use **Conventional Commits**.
 While not strictly enforced by tooling, the agent should follow this convention.
 Tools like `commitizen/cz-cli` are recommended.
 Semantic Versioning should be used for tagging and releases.

+---

+## **11\.
+End-of-Session Reflection**

+To foster continuous improvement in our collaborative workflow, the human operator may trigger a reflection protocol at the end of a work session.

+*   **Trigger**: The human can initiate this with a prompt like, "Let's reflect on our session," or a similar request.
+*   **Agent's Task**: Upon receiving the trigger, the agent should provide a structured reflection.
+A default starting point for this reflection is:
+    > "Reflecting on our interactions and the project's progress, what can be added to the `CODING_CONVENTIONS.md` to improve our workflow next time?
+Based on your reflection, please also comment on the effectiveness of the coding conventions and my performance as a human guide throughout this session."
+*   **Goal**: The objective is to identify friction points, refine rules, and make the agent-human collaboration more efficient and effective over time.
+The output of this reflection can be used to propose concrete changes to this document.